Perfect Draft: 11th in a 12-Team ESPN PPR League

 Either of these two is a fine choice, but since both are available to me, I'll take the higher upside play with Cook.
 I've already got Julio Jones as the anchor of my team, so I feel comfortable taking on a bit more risk in the second round.

-I would normally loathe taking a QB in the third round, but Draft Analyzer has a point here.
+I would normally loathe taking a QB in the third round, but Draft Hero has a point here.
 The options at RB are not great, and all of them are likely to be available at my next pick.
 Likewise, the options at WR are not great, and the options at TE are entirely off the table in the third round.
 Given that we have Rodgers projected almost 30 points above the next best option (Russell Wilson), there is a substantial advantage to be obtained by taking a QB here.
 On the other hand, there is also a 20+ point drop-off coming after the next two RBs.

 Given those facts, the options for me with the next two picks are either taking two RBs or an RB and a QB (Rodgers).
 Noting the huge drop-off coming at RB in the next round, I'm going to grab a couple of RBs even though I'm not in love with them.